panzerdp/dmitripavlutin.com/content/posts/159-trim-strings/index.md

 Also the line terminals, like the line feed, you may find at the end of lines in a multiline string.

-Often you may find useful to remove these special characters from a string.
+Often you may find it useful to remove these special characters from a string.
 The JavaScript trim functions can help you.

 `string.trim()` removes sequences of white spaces and line terminators from both the start and end of the string, `string.trimStart()` removes them from start, and finally `string.trimEnd()` removes them from the end.